andreasmuelder/statecharts.online/chapters/05-orthogonal-states.md

       fan and temperature control in a smart home.
   - question: How do regions coordinate?
     answer: >
-      Use events, shared variables, or synchronization mechanisms to communicate between regions as needed.
+      Use events, shared variables, or synchronization mechanisms like join and fork nodes to communicate between regions as needed.
+  - question: What are join and fork nodes?
+    answer: >
+      Fork nodes split execution into multiple parallel paths, while join nodes synchronize multiple parallel paths back together before proceeding.
+  - question: When should I use join/fork?
+    answer: >
+      Use fork to start multiple parallel activities simultaneously, and join to wait for multiple parallel activities to complete before proceeding.
 ---

 In real-world systems, things often happen at the same time — or at least, independently.
 For example, a washing machine might be heating water while spinning the drum.
 A robot might be tracking its position while checking for obstacles.